 Each year, U.S. county jails serve an estimated 2 million people with serious mental illness.
 In addition, 75 percent of incarcerated individuals have a substance use disorder.

-Once incarcerated, these individuals tend to stay in jail longer and are at a higher risk of recidivism.
-This is due to the lack of health care coverage and inconsistent treatment services available to incarcerated and formerly incarcerated individuals.
+Once incarcerated, these individuals tend to stay in jail longer and are at higher risk of recidivism due to the lack of health care coverage and inconsistent treatment services available to incarcerated and formerly incarcerated individuals.
 Jails can spend two to three times more on individuals with mental illnesses and substance use disorders than on people without, but often do not see improvements in recidivism or recovery.

-The Health Justice Learning Collaborative is free for participating organizations.
-In order to be considered, community behavioral health organizations (CBHOs) must be National Council members (or be willing to join the National Council within two weeks of acceptance) and have a pre-existing partnership with the local jail.
-Although the CBHO completes the application, a letter of commitment from the Sheriff agreeing to the partnership is required.
+The Criminal Justice and Behavioral Health Collaborative is free for participating organizations.
+To be eligible, CBHOs must be National Council members (or be willing to join the National Council within two weeks of acceptance) and have a pre-existing partnership with the local jail.
+Although the CBHO completes the application, a letter of commitment from the local sheriff agreeing to the partnership is required.

 The National Council and Policy Research Associates will provide selected CBHOs training and technical assistance that enhances organizational processes and clinical acumen for screening and assessment, care planning and coordination and intervention.
 This 12-month collaborative kicks off in Washington, D.C., on April 26, immediately following NatCon18 – the National Council’s behavioral health conference, which includes a track focused exclusively on criminal justice.
 Applications are currently closed.